yge58/caffe2-opencv-ndkcamera/README.md

 # There is app created in java or java/cpp, why redo it?
 I want to eliminate java code as much as possible, not because I am against java.
-It is because cpp code is better for real-time app, and intensive computation like caffe.
+It is because cpp code does a better job for real-time application, and intensive computation like caffe or image processing.

 # Why real-time?
-Some folks would love to see caffe results immediately, or better, in real-time.
+Some folks love seeing caffe results immediately, or better, in real-time.

-# Is there performance gain over other app based on java or half java, half cpp?
+# What is the difference between this app and others?
-I have not tested.
+There are pure java apps, nothing wrong with that, and because of garbage collection, it is safer to go with complete java.

-# Why created this app?
+There are java/cpp apps which create a camera in java, an image reader in java, send image from java to cpp, run caffe in cpp, and send result back to java.

-This app is created to do real-time image classification at native level.
-Normally, we would create a camera in java, an image reader in java, send image from java to cpp, run caffe in cpp, and send result back to java.
-Here, I modified a little bit,
+Here, in this app, since google released its ndk camera api, I put everything in cpp.
+However, resource management should be handled explicitly, otherwise memory leaks.

 <1> handle camera at low-level in cpp